Bismita Gogoi

-Bismita Gogoi (née Saikia; born 1 January 1972) is an Indian politician from the state of Assam who is currently general secretary of All India Mahila Congress in Assam.
-Gogoi was the member of Assam Legislative Assembly for Khumtai from 2011 to 2016 and culture minister of Assam from 2015 to 2016.
-She is a member of the Indian National Congress.
+Bismita Gogoi (née Saikia; born 1 January 1972) is an Indian politician from the state of Assam who served as the Minister of State for Cultural Affairs from 2015 to 2016.
+A member of the Indian National Congress prior to 2024, Gogoi was the member of Assam Legislative Assembly for Khumtai from 2011 to 2016.

-Gogoi was born in Moran, Assam and she later did M.A and LLB at Dibrugarh University.
-She was married to Rupak Gogoi in 1997 before he was killed in 2005.
-Her husband was the son of Jiba Kanta Gogoi, who also served as MLA of Khumtai three times and became a minister of state, cabinet minister and later speaker.
+Gogoi was born in Moran, Assam.
+She later did M.A and LLB at Dibrugarh University.
+She was married to Rupak Gogoi in 1997.
+Her husband, who was killed in 2005, was the son of Jiba Kanta Gogoi, who also served as MLA of Khumtai three times and became a minister of state, cabinet minister and later speaker.

 Gogoi was elected as MLA for Khumtai in 2011.
 She was inducted into the Third Tarun Gogoi ministry and made Minister of Cultural Affairs, Handloom, Textile, Sericulture and Backward Classes Welfare following a cabinet reshuffle.
 During her tenure, she brought Sustainable Urbanism International to try to make Majuli a UNESCO World Heritage Site.
-She also oversaw the completion of the Bhupen Hazarika memorial, to the delight of millions of his fans.
+She also oversaw the completion of the Bhupen Hazarika memorial.
 She unsuccessfully sought reelection for Khumtai in 2016 and 2021.
 In 2018, she was appointed General Secretary of All India Mahila Congress.
+She joined the Bharatiya Janata Party (BJP) in 2024.